DeepDoge/typem/README.md

 # Master-TS Types

-This is a better runtime type checker for TypeScript.
+An easy to use and extend runtime type checker for TypeScript.
-Easy to use and easy to extend.

 # Installation